schwallergroup/fsscore/README.rst

 Scoring molecules
 -----------------

-The cfollowing code shows an example on how to easily score molecules in python  This examples uses the graph-based implementation of the FSscore.
+The following code shows an example on how to easily score molecules in python  This examples uses the graph-based implementation of the FSscore.

     .. code-block:: python

         from fsscore.score import Scorer